The male prostate is a walnut-sized gland located in the lower abdomen just below the urinary bladder.

 Understanding the Risk for Hereditary Prostate Cancer

 Inherited gene mutations are present in approximately 5 to 10 percent of all men diagnosed with prostate cancer.
-The higher percentage seems to be associated with the metastasized disease.
+The higher percentage seems to link with the metastasized disease.

 A history of prostate cancer is closely related to family members is certainly a risk factor.
 Still, it is essential to remember that, while a gene mutation may increase the risk of developing the disease, it is not an indicator that a specific person will develop prostate cancer.